 - Distribution pictograms: Distribution center icon, Wholesale icon, Consumption Retail shop icon

-- City pictogram: Capital icon, Big city icon
+- City pictogram: Capital icon, a Big city icon

 - Examples of PowerPoint maps visualization: